Movansha/berry-clicker/README.md

 An auto clicker application for Windows.

-This application developed with C++.

-Qt 6.7.3 (non-commerical) is used in this project.
+This application developed with C++ and Qt 6.7.3 (non-commerical) is used in this project.

 This app clicks automatically the mouse buttons (left, right or both) you selected.